danielbodnar/awesome-stars/README.md

 ## github

+- [EndBug/label-sync](https://github.com/EndBug/label-sync) - :octocat: An action that allows you to sync labels from a repository or a config file
+- [gh-conf/gh-conf-write](https://github.com/gh-conf/gh-conf-write) - Writes to gihub config file
 - [dolmen/github-keygen](https://github.com/dolmen/github-keygen) - Easy creation of secure SSH configuration for your GitHub account(s)
 - [maintainer-org/maintainer](https://github.com/maintainer-org/maintainer) - :octocat: :man_technologist: :whale: Generate personal daily reports or summary, AUTHORS, CONTRIBUTING, CHANGELOG and so on for GitHub user or repository.
 - [DenverCoder1/readme-typing-svg](https://github.com/DenverCoder1/readme-typing-svg) - ⚡ Dynamically generated, customizable SVG that gives the appearance of typing and deleting text for use on your profile page, repositories, or website.